elementary/website/docs/learning-the-basics.md

 # Learning the Basics {#learning-the-basics}

-As with every operating system there are some things that you may not be familiar with.
-This section will deal with how to complete simple, every day tasks such as browsing the web and listening to music, as well as other useful information that you may be unaware of.
+As with every operating system there are some things you may not be familiar with.
+This section will deal with how to complete simple, everyday tasks such as browsing the web and listening to music, as well as other useful info you may be unaware of.

 ## The Desktop {#the-desktop}
 The elementary OS desktop is very simple and easy to learn.
-It consists of two elements: the panel and the dock.
+It consists of two elements: The panel and the dock.
 You can customize the desktop's wallpaper through **[System Settings](/docs/learning-the-basics#system-settings)** → **Desktop** → **Wallpaper**.

 ### The Panel {#the-panel}
 At the top of the screen you can see the Panel.
-On the left is the Applications Menu, in the center are the time and date, and on the right are the Indicators.
+On the left is the Applications Menu, in the center are the time and date, and on the right you will find the Indicators.

 ![The Panel](../images/docs/learning-the-basics/panel.png)